Disaster Manual: Section 9 - Insurance Issues

 If the power failure results from a peril covered in the policy and is off your premises, most homeowner’s policies will cover up to $500 for spoiled refrigerated or frozen food.
 If the power failure is caused by a covered peril and occurs directly to your home or equipment (refrigerator/freezer), you may be eligible for more than $500.
 However, you need to read your policy to determine your coverage.

 Homeowner’s policies provide coverage for personal property while away from the insured location or premises.
 Most policies limit the amount of this coverage to either 10 percent or 20 percent of the total amount of coverage for personal property.
-Some policies limit theft coverage for personal property while away from the residence premises at any other residence owned by, rented, or occupied by an insured, unless the insured is temporarily living there.
+Some policies limit theft coverage for personal property while away from the residence unless the insured is temporarily living there.
 Generally, a personal automobile policy will not cover personal property.

 Source: This question and answer subsection utilizes information provided by the Texas Department of Insurance: http://www.helpinsure.com/home/condisasterfaq.html.

-When you borrowed money to buy your home, your mortgage company became vested in what happens to it.
-If the insurance company paid you and you used the money for something other than repairs, the property wouldn’t be worth the amount of money you borrowed.
-So, the mortgage company wants to make sure that you use the insurance money to repair the property so that the value is kept intact and their investment is protected.
+When you borrowed money to buy your home, your mortgage company became invested in it.
+If you don’t use insurance money to make repairs, the property is worth less, so the mortgage company wants to make sure the insurance money is used to protect its investment.
 Usually, if the damage to the property is more than $10,000, the mortgage company will be named on the check.
 If you are only receiving insurance benefits for personal property or additional living expenses, the check will be made out only to you.
-Once the check is cut, you will be asked to endorse it and send it to the mortgage company.
-How it is then released for repairs depends on the language in your mortgage contract.
+If the check is made out to you and the mortgage company, you will be asked to sign it and send it to the mortgage company.
+How it is released for repairs depends on the language in your mortgage contract.
 In most cases, the funds are held in escrow and released in installments as the repairs are made and approved by the insurance company.

 Under most circumstances, mortgage companies will prohibit you from applying insurance funds to your principal or any payments on which you may be behind because they want you to make the repairs or rebuild the property.
 However, you must read your contract because there are some circumstances in which if you are in default, the insurance proceeds may be applied to what you owe, but they must ask your permission.